chsxf/phpMyAdmin-SQLite/README.md

 License
 -------

-phpMyAdmin-SQLite is released under the terms of the GNU General Public License v2 if not specified otherwise.
+phpMyAdmin-SQLite source code is released under the terms of the GNU General Public License v2 if not specified otherwise.